Final member in Sammyboy Forum obscene videos case sentenced to jail

 SINGAPORE: A 27-year-old man who installed hidden cameras in toilets and shared videos of women relieving themselves was on Thursday (Mar 21) sentenced to three years' jail.

-Clarence Tang Jia Ming is the last of five co-accused to be sentenced.
-All five men were members of Sammyboy Forum, a website which contains obscene material.
+Clarence Tang Jia Ming is the last of five men to be sentenced over the case.
+All five were members of Sammyboy Forum, a website which contains obscene material.

 Tang, a digital marketing specialist, had pleaded guilty last year to 31 charges of insulting the modesty of women and possessing more than 2,100 obscene films.